 Let me tell you the truth: almost everything I’ve written in this post up to this point is false!
 Erase it from your mind.
 Unfortunately, the information above is regularly conveyed within the learning field—as if it were immutable truth from the ancients or undeniable truth from the latest in neuroscience.

-If you found yourself believing while reading the words above, you’re not alone.
+If you found yourself believing while reading the words above in this blog post, you’re not alone.
 Most of us, it seems, are suckers for this kind of misinformation.

 In a series of articles in the most recent edition of the journal Educational Technology, I and three fellow researchers explored how this misinformation has been passed down over time.
 You can read my full synopsis of the research articles on my blog, but let me briefly outline the findings here: